animit-kulkarni/image-captioning-tensorflow/README.md

 With this piece of work, an attempt is made to solve a frequent (yet somewhat less empathetic to society compared to the applications mentioned above...) problem in social media - deciding on a caption for your latest instagram post.

-Here a MobileNetV2 architecture is used to encode the image as input features to a GRU sequence model utilising Bahdanau attention.
-The model was trained with teacher forcing.
+Here a CNN architecture (MobileNetV2 and InceptionV3, but tehcnically any CNN backbone supported in keras.applications) is used to encode the image as input features to a GRU sequence model utilising Bahdanau attention.
+The model was trained under teacher forcing.

+More information on the model and experiments can be found here [placeholder].

 The model has been trained on the MSCOCO 2014 dataset.
-Whilst 2 x Nvidia GeForce RTX 2080 Ti GPUs were used to train the model, this implementation can be trained on CPU subject to library requirements.
+Whilst 2 x Nvidia GeForce RTX 2080 Ti GPUs were used in training, this implementation can be trained on CPU subject to library requirements.

 ## Technologies
 * python 3.6.8